 All items coming into France are charged a 20.6% value added tax, unless they are used items.
 If you will be receiving packages from your family via the US postal service, UPS, Federal Express or any other carrier, please tell people to mark clearly on the customs slip that the contents of the package are "used personal items" if this is the case.
-Students are responsible for paying any customs or VAT taxes levied by the carrier.
-Any outstanding charges that continue to be sent to the student % the VWPP or Reid Hall will be directly billed to the student's account.
-FEDEX or DHL offer tracking insurance ; the USPS does not.
+FEDEX or DHL offer tracking insurance; the USPS does not.
 It is best to have packages delivered to yourself at Reid Hall ("c/o Vassar Wesleyan Program in Paris" should be written clearly on the package) since there is always someone at the Reid Hall reception desk to take the delivery during the day and evening.
 If you live with a French family, your name is unlikely to be on the mailbox, which will make it difficult to deliver a package.
 Many buildings in France do not have a "concierge" anymore to take delivery, and some "concierges" may not feel it is their duty to take delivery of packages for non-permanent residents of the building.